 Window sills can serve as a shelf, without taking up more space.
 Make sure that you select the right plants for the amount of light coming in your windows.
 If you have bright sunlight streaming into your space (from a Southern or Eastern facing window for example), select light-loving plants like the Hedgehog Aloe, Cactus, or Ponytail Palm.

 However, if your view is restricted by buildings or is Northern-facing, do not despair!
 You can add splashes of color and texture with the Red Prayer Plant or add a trailing Pothos plant.
 These beauties prefer indirect and lower light areas.

 Tip 2: Think vertically

 Ceilings, walls, tops of cabinets, bookshelves, and desktops can serve as perfect spots for houseplants.
-Use macrame hangers, or try a few plant hangers with a flat side which can be used against a wall alongside your pictures.
-Trailing plants such as a Silver Pothos and Philodendron Brasil are perfect for hangers and the tops of shelves because they naturally “spill” and trail as they grow.
+Use macrame hangers, or try a few plant hangers with a flat side that can be used against a wall alongside your pictures.
+Trailing plants such as Silver Pothos and Philodendron Brasil are perfect for hangers and the tops of shelves because they naturally “spill” and trail as they grow.